InjongWon/Object-detection/README.md

 # Object-detection
-# Computer Vision Assignments – Gradient Analysis & Image Processing
+# Gradient Analysis & Image Processing

 This repository contains Jupyter Notebooks implementing gradient-based image processing techniques using Python, OpenCV, and NumPy.
 Each notebook corresponds to a different task focused on image gradients, edge detection, and visualization.